9 Practical Tips: How To Effectively Follow Up With Clients

 Be persistent while maintaining some level of patience.
 Some processes might take time: the more decision-makers are involved, the longer it’ll take for your client to get back to you with a response.

-5. Use different follow-up templates
+6. Use templates

 One of the best ways to follow up with customers is to use templates.
 These templates can be canned messages that you send to clients.
 Using templates can save you time and keep your communication more streamlined.